What is the History of Simulcasting?

 Simulcast wagering and OTBs eventually led to a mammoth spike in wagering.
 The spike was due to the expanded offerings a licensed track could provide to its patrons.
 No longer limited by the on-track wagers, betting action generated by races were able to be accounted for as all revenue had to be reported to the government.
 The term “all-sources” was introduced to accommodate the amount of action generated from simulcast wagering and off-track betting.

 The 1984 Kentucky Derby marked the first time that a Triple Crown race was simulcast.
 24 tracks broadcasted the race across the nation.
 The race drew just under $19 million from all-sources.
-By 2012, the Kentucky Derby was drawing over $133 million from all-sources and hit a mark of $192.6 million in 2016 as Nyquist won the 142nd renewal of the race.
+By 2012, the Kentucky Derby was drawing over $133 million from all-sources and hit a record mark of $250.9 million in 2019 as Country House won the 145th renewal of the race.